prairie-guy/ai_utilities/README.md

 A set of scripts useful with `fast.ai` lectures and libraries.
 The most common use case is downloading images for training vision models.

-The primary function is the function: `image_download`.
-It is meant to be used within a python script.
+`image_download` is the primary function and is intended to be imported into a python script.
 (This differs from a previous version intended for use as a CLI script.)

 ## Installation
 - This version no longer requires selenium.
 It does depend upon `hellock`, `icrawler` and `python-magic`